 The Middle School Counselor, for Grades 6, 7 and 8 monitors the academic, social, and emotional needs of students in the Middle School and provides appropriate counseling services to meet those needs.
 The Counselor works closely with the Student Support Team, advisories, and classroom teachers to identify and meet student needs.

 The Counselor also monitors the academic progress of students and serves as a liaison between students, parents and teachers.
-The counselor also works with the school psychologist to help meet student needs.
-From time to time, the AISD counseling team hosts evening presentations for parents.
+The Counselor also supports students as they go through many transitions that are a part of Middle School.